RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

     This method offers a convenient one-stop means of obtaining usable information about all users in the named workspace.
     If no workspace is specified, then the current context's workspace is used.
+    NOTE: Unless you are using credentials associated with a SubscriptionAdministrator or WorkspaceAdministrator, you will not be able to access a user's UserProfile other than yourself.

     Return a list of User instances (fully hydrated for scalar attributes) whose ref and collection attributes will be lazy eval'ed upon access.